tanish4181/YoutubeDistractionBlocker/README.md

-# YouTube Focus Mode
+# Tab Tammer

-**YouTube Focus Mode** is a simple, lightweight **browser extension** designed to help you reclaim your focus on YouTube by removing distracting elements from the user interface.
+**Tab Tammer** is a simple, lightweight **browser extension** designed to help you reclaim your focus on YouTube by removing distracting elements from the user interface.

 Tired of falling down the rabbit hole of recommended videos or getting drawn into comment section debates?
 YouTube Focus Mode cleans up your viewing experience, allowing you to watch what you came for without the digital noise.